Bosch Rotak 37 LI Ergoflex Review (Bosch Rotak 370 LI Ergoflex Review)

 - Storage is limited.

-- Don’t want or like a stripey lawn.
+- Wants an option for a stripey lawn.

 Of course this is open to interpretation so if you don’t fall under every single one then don’t worry I’m sure you’ll still love this product.
 It has loads of great features that I’m sure you make use of even if you’re not its perfect customer.